keypom/keypom-docs/docs/Cookbook/drops/ft.md

 import TabItem from '@theme/TabItem';

 # Fungible Token Drops
-This part of the cookbook contains everything related to drops, including creating a drop, password protecting it, and utilizing Keypom arguments.
+This part of the cookbook contains a quick overview on how to create an FT drop.
 ## Getting Started
 For the cookbook, you will need the following installed.
 1. [Node JS](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)